Strasbourg

 Preparation

 Students take part in a six-week integrated program of classes, site visits, discussion sessions, intercultural workshops, outings, and excursions.
 Students gain confidence in spoken French, and get to know French society well through exploring its history, contemporary issues and culture.
-Students become very familar with the city of Strasbourg and the Region of Alsace.
+Students become very familiar with the city of Strasbourg and the Region of Alsace.

 Internship